-In addition to making yourself liable, mixing up your business and personal finances can also damage the business itself.
-Using a personal credit card for business expenses complicates finances and confuses credit bureaus, creating room for potential bookkeeping errors and credit reporting disadvantages, especially as you scale up your business.
+In addition to making yourself liable, mixing up your business and personal finances can damage the business.
+Using a personal credit card for business expenses complicates finances.
+It confuses credit bureaus, creating room for potential bookkeeping errors and credit reporting disadvantages, especially as you scale up your business.

 (This is especially true if you operate a nonprofit, which have their own unique tax and bookkeeping requirements.
-It's highly recommended to use a separate business credit card for your nonprofit.)
+Using a separate business credit card for your nonprofit is highly recommended.)

 Can you use a personal credit card for business?